johnnypuskar/foreverdm/scripts/documentation/scripting_docs.md

 **Returns:**
 - `list[string]`: A list of ability names that correspond to the names of top-level tables in the script that the effect allows the use of.
 The table must be formatted in the correct format for an effect-dependant ability.

-## Defining Ability-Specific Effects
+## Defining SubEffects

-Some effects are defined as a part of a related ability, such as the lingering effects of a spell or attack.
-These effects have their functions and parameters defined in a table format within the ability .lua file.
-The table can then be passed to the statblock to apply its effects.
+Some effects are defined as a part of a related ability or effect, such as a secondary effect applied after meeting certain conditions, or an effect applied by using ability.
+These subeffects have their functions and parameters defined in a table format within the ability script at the top level.
+The table name can then be passed to the statblock to apply its effects.

-#### Example Effect-applying Ability
+#### Example Ability Applying a SubEffect
 This example defines an ability which applies a specially-created effect called `effect_name`
 ```
 -- Effect definition, made at top level